 Contrary to popular notion, the film was not a success at the box-office, despite extensive and expensive advertising campaign.

-According to Warner records, the film earned $1 million domestically and about $630,000 internationally, thus incurring a lost of at least half a million dollars.
+According to Warner records, the film earned $1 million domestically and about $630,000 internationally, incurring a loss of at least half a million dollars.

 Oscar Nominations: 1